files-community/Website/src/routes/blog/posts/announcing-files-v2-5/+page.md

 - Check out branches by clicking the branch name on the status bar
 - Pull commits from remote repos using the Pull button on the status bar
 - Create new git branches by clicking the branch name on the status bar
+- Display git columns in the details layout
 - We plan to add more git features in future updates, so stay tuned!

 /// insert screenshots